Mangocher: 2022 shooting

-2025 Attack
+2025 attack

 On 3 May 2025, fighters affiliated with the Baloch Liberation Army (BLA) temporarily took control of the Mongochar bazaar (main market road) and blocked the Quetta-Karachi Highway passing through the area.
 They intercepted and searched several vehicles, causing a complete halt to traffic along the route.
 During the incident, the assailants set fire to the local offices of the National Database and Registration Authority (NADRA), the Judicial Complex, and the local branch of the National Bank of Pakistan.
 The attackers left the area before the arrival of security forces.
 In response, law enforcement agencies launched a search operation to apprehend those involved, and traffic on the highway was restored later that night.

-After the incident, two other attacks occurred in Mangochar against the Baloch levies.
+After the incident, two other attacks occurred in Mangochar against the Balochistan Levies.
 In the first incident, unidentified armed assailants on motorcycles opened fire killing Levies personnel Haq Nawaz on the spot.
 In a separate incident, a powerful explosion damaged the National Highway near Rahimabad.